phillipm-developer/PhillipMiguelMarkovic_T3A1-A/README.md

 ## Technology Stack

-The proposed book exchange web application will be developed using the MERN technology stack, which stands for MongoDB, Express.js, React.js, and Node.js.
+The proposed book exchange web application (BookSwapU) will be developed using the MERN technology stack, which stands for MongoDB, Express.js, React.js, and Node.js.
 Each component of the stack serves a specific purpose and contributes to the overall functionality and user experience of the application.

 ### MongoDB (Database)

 MongoDB is a NoSQL database that provides a flexible and scalable data storage solution.
-In the context of the book exchange application, MongoDB will be used to store information related to users, books, users' inventories, and comments.
-Collections for users, books, inventory items, and comments can be defined to organize and store the data efficiently.
+In the context of the book exchange application, MongoDB will be used to store information related to users, books, users' inventories, and messages.
+Collections for users, books, inventory items, and messages can be defined to organize and store the data efficiently.
 MongoDB's document-based structure allows for easy storage and retrieval of complex data structures, making it suitable for storing user profiles, book details, and inventory information.

 ### Express.js (Backend Framework)